 Every day that you wake up in the morning ask yourself, “What can I do today to help me on my journey?”

 I suggest reading The Slight Edge by Jeff Olson; he helps you to rethink tackling enormous obstacles by chunking them into bite size pieces.

 Meditation helps with stress.
 Meditation is known to help to alleviate anxiety and depression.
 It’s also known to mitigate food cravings with consistent practice.

-Food binges take us in a clouded haze.
-Meditation helps to keep us present, clear our minds, and when practiced for extended periods of time it allows us to control or delay our emotions.
+Food binges take are going to leave you in a clouded haze.
+Meditation helps to keep you present, clear your mind, and when practiced for extended periods of time it allows you to control or delay our emotions.

-We become less reactive and less attached to things that don’t serve us.
+You’ll become less reactive and less attached to things that don’t serve you.